Let’s start by making things simple.

 Reliability is probably the hardest factor to relate to cost or value as there is no way to predict downtime.
 The best method to predict downtime in an ERP system is to evaluate the complexity and workload of that system.
 Take a look at the two examples below.

-Option A is cheaper and technically gives you everything you want, but because of the complexities of integrating an add-on system and a third party system you can predict that the system will run slower and will probably have more downtime than Option B. It is your job to determine what that downtime is costing your company and how much you would be saving by choosing an option more tailored to your needs.
+Option A is cheaper and technically gives you everything you want, but because of the complexities of integrating an add-on system and a third party system you can predict that the system will run slower and will probably have more downtime than Option B. You also need to consider what those add-ons and third party systems cost; you could very easily be paying more once you take into account those additional expenses.
+It is your job to determine the true cost of your system/s and which option is truly the best value.

 As you may have guessed, functionality is directly tied to usage when determining value.
 In this instance let’s define usage as capability over time.
 How you can use your software and what you can use your software for are obviously important factors when purchasing an ERP system, yet you’d be surprised with how many organizations choose the “good enough” option.
 The “good enough” option is good for one thing, a stationary company just looking to get by.
 No growth comes out of the “good enough” option because it sets a bar for your capabilities.